 The opposite of the introspective protective stance, is one that is tall in stature, bold, and confident.
 Take for instance the winner of a foot race.
 The most common body language when someone crosses the line after a long and arduous race, is to raise ones hands in a victory stance.
 When people that are blind run the same race, they...

 Happiness.
-We all need more of it.
+We all need more happiness in our life.
 It seems that every news station broadcasts the terrible disasters of the world.
 People are dying.
 Wars are waging.
+People are hungry.
 Politics are more divisive than ever.
 Everywhere we look we see calamity and strife.
-Depression and anxiety are at an all time high.
+Depression is at an all time high.
 Kids with ADD and ADHD are reported more now than ever.